arekczarny/grimoire/architecture/document-architecture.md

 ### Classes of Architecture Drivers

+* Limitations --> specify all limitations that the build system will be constrained with
+* Quality attributes --> Those are **NONE** functional drivers that could cost a lot when moved to later phases of system development.
+Some examples could be: scalability, observability, security, load e.g. 100-150 rps, SLA system accessibility 99,99% that is 4m 23s of system downtime per month.

 ### Local Architecture Drivers
 Those Drivers would be considered per e.g. Bounded Context.
 They would be one of the Classes described above but local to a specific BC instead of the whole system.